Vol. 151, No. 8 — February 25, 2017

 PUBLIC SERVICE EMPLOYMENT ACT

-The Public Service Commission of Canada, pursuant to section 116 of the Public Service Employment Act, hereby gives notice that it has granted permission, pursuant to subsection 114(4) of the said Act, to Katherine Anne Swampy, Collections Contact Officer (SP-4), Taxpayer Services and Debt Management Branch, Edmonton Tax Services Office, Canada Revenue Agency, Edmonton, Alberta, to allow her to seek nomination as a candidate before and during the election period and to be a candidate before the election period in the federal election for the electoral district of Red Deer—Lacombe, Alberta, to be held on October 19, 2015.
+The Public Service Commission of Canada, pursuant to section 116 of the Public Service Employment Act, hereby gives notice that it has granted permission, pursuant to subsection 115(2) of the said Act, to Daniel Champagne, Manager, Policy and Programs (PE-5), Corporate Management Branch, Human Resources, Office of the Commissioner of Official Languages, Gatineau, Quebec, to be a candidate, before and during the election period, for the position of Councillor, District 13, du Versant, for the City of Gatineau, Quebec, in a municipal election to be held on November 5, 2017.